konveyor/move2kube-website/docs/tutorials/migration-workflow/transform.md

 Example: Some of the questions Move2Kube will ask is about the type of container registry where you want to push the images to.
 It also needs to know the registry namespace, and any authentication necessary for pulling images from that registry.

-If you want to skip the QA, you can use the `--qa-skip` flag.
+If you want to skip the QA, you can use the `--qa-skip` flag to accept default answers.
 However rather than skipping the questions, you can give a config file that contains all of the answers using the `--config` flag.

-After the transformation is finished, all the answers are written to a config file called `m2kconfig,yaml`.
+After the transformation is finished, all the answers are written to a config file called `m2kconfig.yaml`.
 This can be used for later transformations.

 The transformation phase produces all the output files we need including, the Dockerfiles, build scripts for containerizing  various services and Kubernetes Deployment, Service and Ingress YAMLs necessary for deploying our application to a Kubernetes cluster.

-In addition Move2Kube also generate the CI/CD pipeline and parameterized versions of all those Kubernetes YAMLs (Helm chart, Kustomize YAMLs, Openshift templates, etc.) for various environments (dev, staging, prod, etc.).
+In addition Move2Kube also generates the CI/CD pipeline and parameterized versions of all those Kubernetes YAMLs (Helm chart, Kustomize YAMLs, Openshift templates, etc.) for various environments (dev, staging, prod, etc.).

 ## Prerequisites